Ranked: the 63 GREATEST chocolate bars of all time

 Keith Homan/Shutterstock

 Do you prefer a classic Mounds bar or an Almond Joy?
-Produced by Hershey’s, this coconut-centred bar is almost identical to its older sibling Mounds – though, it comes packaged inside a rich blue wrapper, rather than red – and was launched two decades later, in 1946.
-Aside from its wrapper, the only difference is that it’s topped with almonds before being coated in a dreamy milk chocolate.
-It’s arguably more popular – and better known around the world – than the red-wrapped Mounds.
+Produced by Hershey’s, this coconut-centred bar is almost identical to its older sibling Mounds – though, it comes packaged inside a rich blue wrapper, rather than a red one – and was launched two decades later, in 1946.
+Aside from its wrapper, the only difference is that it’s topped with almonds before being coated in dreamy milk chocolate.
+It’s also arguably more popular – and better known around the world – than the red-wrapped Mounds.

-42. Oh Henry!, Canada and USA
+44: Oh Henry!, Canada and USA

 <p>Keith Homan/Shutterstock</p>